outworldly/PMC/Regulating.md

 - Is not a member of the armed forces of a party to the conflict
 - Has not been sent by a state that is not a party to the conflict on official duty as a member of the armed forces

-## Cumulative Definition
-It is important to note that the definition of a mercenary is cumulative, meaning that all of the above criteria must apply to someone in order for them to be considered a mercenary.

 ## Challenges with the Definition
 Some governments, including the British Government, find the definition of a mercenary to be unworkable for practical purposes.
 It can be difficult to prove the motivation of someone accused of mercenary activities.
 Additionally, contracts can be drafted in a way that allows employees to fall outside the definition of a mercenary.
 For example, in a contract with Papua New Guinea in 1997, Sandline International's employees were to be termed "Special Constables," which would have exempted them from being classified as mercenaries.

-## Foreign Nationals Providing Military Services
-There have been cases of foreign nationals providing military services who have been granted or... # Mercenaries

-## Definition of a Mercenary

-A mercenary is someone who is not a citizen of the state they are acting against and is employed or willingly associated with a person, group, or organization whose aim is to:

-- Overthrow the government of that Member State of the Organisation of African Unity by force of arms or any other means.
-- Undermine the independence, territorial integrity, or normal working institutions of the said state.
-- Block the activities of any liberation movement recognized by the Organisation of African Unity.

-## Different Definitions

 There are different definitions of mercenaries depending on the context: